wix-playground/de.flapdoodle.embed.mongo/README.md

 When you fork or clone our branch you should always be able to build the library by running

 	mvn package

-There is also a build.gradle file available which might sometimes be outdated but we try to keep it working.
-So the gradle command is

-	gradle build

-Or if you want to use the gradle wrapper:

-	./gradlew build

 ### Changelog